China–Indonesia relations: Culture

 Batik Pesisiran with the image of qilin, demonstrate Chinese-influenced images, testify the centuries-old relations between China and Indonesia.

 Since ancient times, Indonesian culture has absorbed many elements of Chinese culture, including Chinese loanwords that relate to a variety of topics, including cuisine, and art, seen through the Javanese Batik Pesisiran (coastal batik), which depicts Chinese images such as the cloud, phoenix, dragon, qilin, to peony flower.Chinese people began to settle in Indonesian coastal cities as early as Srivijaya (c.
 7th century) and Majapahit (c.
 14th century) period.
 And later accelerated during Dutch East Indies Company era (c.
 17th century).
 Chinese immigrants brought with them Chinese culture of their homeland, intermarrying with local women and creating a hybrid peranakan culture, still observable today in some of Indonesian cities and in neighboring Malaysia and Singapore.
 Today, there are around 2,832,510 Chinese Indonesians, according to the 2010 census, forming 1.2% of the Indonesian population.

 State visits

-President Yudhoyono of Indonesia and Peng Qinghua, member of 18th Central Committee of the Chinese Communist Party, in Jakarta, June 17, 2013.
+President Yudhoyono of Indonesia and Peng Qinghua, member of 18th Central Committee of the CCP, in Jakarta, June 17, 2013.

-In 2013, Xi Jinping visited Indonesia and gave a speech to the Indonesian Parliament, announcing the signing of a comprehensive strategic partnership between the two countries and the establishment of the Asian Infrastructure Investment Bank.
+In 2013, CCP General Secretary Xi Jinping visited Indonesia and gave a speech to the Indonesian Parliament, announcing the signing of a comprehensive strategic partnership between the two countries and the establishment of the Asian Infrastructure Investment Bank.
 Xi also announced the Belt and Road Initiative's maritime element.

 From November 8 to 11, 2014, newly elected Indonesian President Joko Widodo paid his first official overseas visit to China to attend the APEC summit in Beijing.
 He paid a bilateral meeting with Xi and Chinese premier Li Keqiang.
 Most recently in April 2015, Chinese leader Xi Jinping visited Bandung to commemorate the 60th anniversary of the Asian-African Conference, and Joko Widodo visited Beijing to attend the Belt and Road Forum from May 14 to 15, 2017.